sanu11/Text_Editor/README.md

 # Text_Editor
-text editor made on QT
+It is a simple basic Text editor made on QT